holidayextras/jsonapi-server/README.md

 jsonApi.start();
 ```
 Your new API will be alive at `http://localhost:16006/` and your `photos` resources will be at `http://localhost:16006/photos`.
+The GraphiQL interface will be available at `http://localhost:16006/graphql`.

 ### Show me a full example!